Aditya Birla Health Insurance

 6. 6

-Reimbursement claims credit to your registered bank account, typically within 21 days.
+Reimbursement claims are credited to your registered bank account, typically within 21 days.

 Aditya Birla Health contact details